bigtreeyanger/presence_detection_cnn/README.md

 train_label = {'empty': 0, 'motion': 1}

 Explanation:
-key: types of runs (for LabI and LabII, it can be either 'empty' or 'motion'; for Apartment, it can be either 'empty' or the location where the motions took place, that is 'kitchen', 'living_room','bedroomI' or 'bedroomII')
+key: types of runs (refer to Table under composition)
-value: classification class (either 0 or 1) the data belongs to;
+value: classification class (either 0 or 1) the data belong to;
 ```
+**Note**: only empty runs map to 0, while all the other types of runs should map to 1

 Run the following files sequentially:
 ```
 1. ./parse_data_from_log.py -m Y
-    generate CSI image from the CSI log files
+    generate CSI images from the CSI log files

 2. ./data_preprocessing.py -m Y
-    apply signal processing steps to raw CSI images, prepare input data for CNN
+    apply pre-processing steps to raw CSI images, prepare input data for CNN

 3. ./data_learing.py -m Y
-    obtain a CNN model and save it as conf.model_name:
+    obtain a CNN model and save it as conf.model_name inside folder './model/'.
 ```
-**Note**: To use the code in training mode,  set the value of input argument m to be 'Y'; To use the code in test mode, set its value to be 'N' .
+**Note**: To use the code in training mode,  set the value of input argument m to be 'Y'; To use the code in test mode as given below, set its value to be 'N'.
+All the intermediate data files are saved under './data/training/'

 # How to test
-In the repo directory, generate folder **./data/test/** for storing training data if it doesn't exist.<br/>
 date used for testing the trained model is specified in train_test_conf as
 ```
 test_date = ['day14']
 ```
-specify label mapping for test data
+specify label mapping for test data.
+By default, test_label include all types of runs available on specified test days;
 ```
-test_label = {'empty': 0, 'motion': 1} # for LabI or LabII
+test_label = {'empty': 0, 'motion': 1} # for LabI or LabII only
+or

-test_label = {'empty': 0, 'living_room': 1, 'kitchen': 2, 'bedroomI': 3, 'bedroomII': 4} # for Apartment
+test_label = {'empty': 0, 'living_room': 1, 'kitchen': 2, 'bedroomI': 3, 'bedroomII': 4} # for Apartment only

-Explanation:
-similar to train_label.
-By default, test_label include all types of run on this test day;
+or
+test_label = {'empty': 0, 'motion': 1, living_room': 2, 'kitchen': 3, 'bedroomI': 4, 'bedroomII': 5} # for labs and Apartment

 ```
-**Note**: Even though this is a binary classification problem, class labeling for test day can go beyond 1 in the case of Apartment.
+**Note**: Even though this is a binary classification problem, different from train_label, class labeling for test days can go beyond 1 when including data from Apartment.
 This is
-for the users who want to know the detecting accuracy in different locations.
+for the users who want to know the detection accuracy at different locations.

 There are three test methods:

-1. method I: if the user want to save intermediate data files, please execute the above three
+1. method I: <br />
+    if the user want to save intermediate data files, please execute the above
-    steps but each with input argument ```'-m N'```
+    three steps for training but each with input argument ```'-m N'```.
+    All the intermediate data files are saved under './data/test/'

-2. method II:
+2. method II: <br />
     if the user just needs the detection results without saving intermediate data files, please run
-    ```./wifi_process_combo.py -m N```

-3. method III
-    To evaluate the model using mixture runs, please first specify test date in config file

     ```
+    ./wifi_process_combo.py -m N
+    ```

+3. method III: <br />
+    To evaluate the model using mixture runs, please first specify draw date in config file and the label you want to display:

+    ```
     draw_date = ['day1', 'day14']
     draw_label = 'mixed'
     ```
-    then run ```./combo_no_label.py ```
+    then run
+    ```
+    ./combo_no_label.py
+    ```

-    Note: if the user want to visualize detection results from other labels, just change conf.draw_label to other values such as 'motion' or 'static'
+    Note: if the user wants to visualize detection results from other types of run, just change conf.draw_label to other values such as 'motion', 'empty' or location names in the apartment